MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 > This policy is only enforced in Windows 10 for desktop.

 Allows or disallows a full scan of removable drives.
+During a quick scan, removable drives may still be scanned.

 <!--/Description-->
 <!--ADMXMapped-->